SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/SAP Build Apps/Service Hub Client App/3_Logic building/Readme.md

 ![](../screenshots/Picture44.png)

-20. Select the **X** icon under longitude and then choose **Formula**.
+19. Choose the **X** icon under longitude and then choose **Formula**.

 ![](../screenshots/Picture45.png)

-21. Click on the formula bar.
+20. Click the formula bar.

 ![](../screenshots/Picture46.png)

-22. Paste the formula below and then choose **Save**.
-This formula gets the longitude data that Build Apps stores in the sensor variables.
+21. Paste the formula below and then choose **Save**.
+This formula gets the longitude data that SAP Build Apps stores in the sensor variables.

 ~~~
 STRING(sensorVars.geolocation.latestValue.longitude)